BoruiHe/Will-Poppy-fall/README.md

 ```
 python data_generation.py -gs 10 -n 1 -type both
 ```
-will generate 1 falling videos and 1 standing videos.
+will generate 1 falling video and 1 standing video.
 You can find them in the `virtual_poppy` folder.

 3. Always run preprocessing.py before any experiment on your virtual Poppy dataset for a new videos.h5 file in the `virtual_poppy` folder.